gobbyo/IoT/docs/tutorial-configure.md

 ## Install Git for Windows

 In this section you'll [install GitHub](https://git-scm.com/download/win) and [fork the repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo), https://github.com/gobbyo, for your tutorial projects.
-Forking code refers to the process of creating a copy of an existing codebase and making changes to it.
-There are several benefits to forking code:
+A code fork is a separate copy of the repository, and any changes made to the fork do not affect the original repository.

+Code branching, on the other hand, is the process of creating a separate branch within a repository to make changes to the code.
+A branch is a copy of the code at a particular point in time, and changes made to a branch do not affect the main branch until the changes are merged back into the main branch.

+In contrast to forking and branching, directly checking code into the main branch means that the code is added to the main branch of the repository without being first tested or reviewed in a separate branch.
+Do not make a habit of checking code into the main branch, as it can lead to unstable code being deployed to the production environment.
+It is generally considered best practice to test and review code changes in a separate branch before merging them into the main branch.

+In summary, code forking creates a separate copy of a repository, while code branching creates a separate branch within a repository.
+Directly checking code into the main branch is discouraged and bypasses the review and testing process that is recommended for code changes.
+There are several **benefits to forking code** in these tutorials:

-- **Customization**.
+- *Customization*.
 By forking code, you can customize the sample code.
 For example, in several tutorials there are "Explore More" sections where you explore making changes to add new features or modify the existing features.
-- **Collaboration**.
+- *Collaboration*.
 Code works differently across operating systems like Windows and your Raspberry Pi.
 Forking code facilitates collaborating between your Cloud Machine and your Raspberry Pi while working on the same project.
-For example, while on the Raspberry Pi, you might make changes to the message listener on your device, while on your Windows Cloud machines you'll make changes to the way the message is being sent.
+For example, while remotely connected to your Raspberry Pi, you might make changes to the message listener on your device, while on your Windows Cloud machines you'll make changes to the way the message is being sent.
 The changes can then be merged back into your own fork.
-- **Experimentation**.
+- *Experimentation*.
 Forking code allows you to experiment with different approaches or solutions to a problem, without affecting the main codebase.
-This can be especially useful for testing new ideas.
+This can be especially useful for testing concepts as you move through these tutorials.
-- **Community involvement**.
+- *Community involvement*.
 By forking code, you can contribute to our open-source project and become more involved in the community.
 For example, you can submit a pull request to have your changes merged into the main codebase should you find an error in the code or documentation.
-- **Learning**.
+- *Learning*.
 Forking code can be a great way for you to learn about IoT and approaches to solving problems.
 By working on a codebase and making changes, you can gain valuable experience and improve your skills.

 1. Open a browser session in your Windows machine and download the [git for windows](https://git-scm.com/download/win) installer.
 1. Run the installer, accepting the default settings.
 When you arrive at the screen **Choosing the default editor used by Git**, choose **Use Visual Studio Code as Git's default editor** from the dropdown selection, then continue accepting the default settings until finished.